Efficient Two Photon Generation from an Emitter in a Cavity: Steady State Results

-Thus, decreasing $\kappa_1$ enhances the two-photon emission.
-However, decreasing $\kappa_1$ further does not improve efficiency significantly because $\eta$ and T both depend on the sum of $\kappa_1$ and $\gamma$ i.e., $\kappa_1+\gamma$.
-Therefore, optimal two-photon generation simultaneously requires low values for both of these parameters.
-This is shown in Figure \ref{fig: kappa1lowg1}, where the four quantities are plotted at smaller values of $\kappa_1$ but with the same value of $\gamma$.
-In this case, even though $\kappa_1$ decreases by two orders of magnitude, the increase in $\eta$ and TPE Rate is insignificant.
-The maximum possible efficiency $\eta_{max}$ that can be obtained by decreasing $\kappa_1$ without altering $\gamma$, for the given parameters is:
+Thus, decreasing $\kappa_1$ improves the TPE efficiency significantly when $\kappa_1>\gamma$ and for $\kappa_1<<\gamma$, the TPE efficiency is limited by the atomic loss rates.
+This is also evident in the dependence of OPE and atomic loss rates on $\kappa_1$, as shown by the blue and green curves respectively in Figure \ref{fig: kappa1g1}(c).
+The OPE rate decreases with a decrease in $\kappa_1$ despite an increase in the mean photon number $\langle a^\dagger a\rangle$ in the cavity mode at $\omega_0$.
+An increase in the mean cavity photon number also results in an increase in the excited state population and thus an increase in the atomic loss rate.
+For sufficiently small values of $\kappa_1$, the atomic loss rates become larger than the OPE rate.

-As $\kappa_1$ increases, the OPE rate increases and the loss rate L decreases, as shown in subfigure (c) of Figure \ref{fig: kappa1g1}. \\
+Therefore, optimal two-photon generation simultaneously requires low values for both $\kappa_1$ and $\gamma$.
+This is shown in the insets of Figure \ref{fig: kappa1g1}(a) and (b), where $\eta$ and $T$ are plotted at low values of $\kappa_1$ such that $\kappa_1<<\gamma$.
+In this case, even though $\kappa_1$ decreases by two orders of magnitude, the increase in $\eta$ and the TPE rate is insignificant.
+The maximum possible efficiency $\eta_{max}$ that can be obtained for a given $\gamma$ and for optimal $\kappa_2$, i.e., $\kappa_2=g_1$ is

-Thus, for optimal two-photon emission, the two-photon outcoupling rate $\kappa_2$ should be equal to $g_1$ and the magnitude of the decay rates $\kappa_1,\gamma$ should be minimized simultaneously.
-Increasing the value of $P$ results in an increased rate of two-photon generation without significantly decreasing efficiency.
-Additionally, in this low $P$ regime, there is excellent agreement between the analytical and numerically simulated exact values of the steady state statistics.
+Thus, we have now determined the optimal cavity parameters for realizing an efficient two-photon emission.
+Namely, the two-photon out-coupling rate $\kappa_2$ should be equal to $g_1$ and the one-photon out-coupling rate $\kappa_1$ should be smaller than the atomic decay rate $\gamma$.
+For these optimal cavity parameters, the TPE efficiency is maximized at low pumping rates and the TPE rate increases linearly with $P$ without significant change in efficiency.
+Additionally, in this low $P$ regime, there is excellent agreement between the analytical model and numerically simulated results.